veloren/book/src/contributors/developers/debugging.md

 Follow [this guide](https://www.forrestthewoods.com/blog/how-to-debug-rust-with-visual-studio-code/) to setup your vscode installation.

-After that make the following modifcations to `launch.json` (remember to build with the `cargo` command listed above!)
+After that make the following modifications to `launch.json` (remember to build with the `cargo` command listed above!)

 ```json
 {